If you’re looking for a new bank in Virginia, you’ll be glad to know several high-quality options are available.

 7. Bank of America

-Bank of America is one of the biggest banks in the U.S. It has a sizeable presence in Virginia, with 61 locations.
+Bank of America is one of the biggest banks in the U.S. It has a sizable presence in Virginia, with 110 locations.
 It is currently offering welcome bonuses on several of its credit cards.

-Bank of America offers three different checking accounts with monthly maintenance fees ranging from $4.95 to $25.
+Bank of America offers three checking accounts with monthly maintenance fees ranging from $4.95 to $25.
 You can avoid all monthly fees if you meet the eligibility criteria.
 Minimum opening deposits start at $25 and max out at $100, depending on your chosen account.
-All accounts come with a debit chip card, Zelle, and a Digital Wallet.
+All accounts include a debit chip card, Zelle, and a Digital Wallet.

-The bank offers one savings account called Bank of America Advantage Savings.
-It has a monthly fee of $8, which you can avoid, and a minimum opening deposit of $100.
-The APY rate is 0.01% across all account balances; however, this can go up to 0.04% if you enroll in their Preferred Rewards program and reach the platinum level.
+Bank of America has one savings account called Bank of America Advantage Savings.
+The APY rate is 0.01% across all account balances; however, this can increase to 0.04% if you enroll in their Preferred Rewards program and reach the platinum level.